MuhammadSameedAbbasi/facial-recognition-android-app/README.md

 original project at
 https://github.com/irhammuch/android-face-recognition.git
 My project has additional features to store the data to a cloud service.
+Now any face once recognized will always be recognized again.

 ### Key features